 Dear Parents, Guardians & Community Members,

-Welcome to the 2018-19 school year!
-I am so excited to launch into a new academic adventure and build relationships with each of you and our students.
+Welcome to the 2019-20 school year!
+My team and I are so excited to launch into a new academic adventure and build relationships with each of you and our students.

-I am enthusiastic and grateful to embark on my journey with Manchester Regional High School as the new Director of Special Services.
-My goal is to work collaboratively with the staff, students and parents to ensure that our students are learning and growing, both academically and socially, in a rigorous academic environment based on their individual needs.
-I believe that ALL children have the ability to learn and it is up to us, as educators, to find the methodology for them to properly access the curriculum and reach the high expectations that are set.
+I began this journey with The Haledon Public School as the new Director of Special Services last year and am still enthusiastic and grateful to be of service to you.
+The CST and I share the same goal which is to work collaboratively with the staff, students, and parents to ensure that our students are learning and growing, both academically and socially, in a rigorous academic environment based on their individual needs.
+We believe that ALL children have the ability to learn and it is up to us, as educators, to find the methodology for them to properly access the curriculum and reach the high expectations that are set.
 I am a true believer and proponent of inclusion.
-I feel that classified students should be educated and forge relationships in the least restrictive environment with their peers.
-I take great pride in my responsibility in preparing them to go out into the “real world” and make their dreams a reality.
+Collectively, we feel that classified students should be educated and forge relationships in the least restrictive environment with their peers.
+The team and I take great pride in our responsibility in preparing them to go out into the “real world” and make their dreams a reality.

-A little about me; I have been in public education for fifteen years.
+A little about me; I have been in public education for sixteen years.
 I was a teacher for twelve years and have extensive experience in the classroom teaching diverse populations.
 I taught grades K-6 in all programs, general education, inclusion, resource and self-contained.
 I am an instructional leader with two Master's degrees in Urban Education, one in Bilingual/Bicultural Education and the other in Administration & Supervision from New Jersey City University.
 My undergraduate degree is in Sociology from Bloomfield College.
 I was an Assistant Principal at the Middle School level and a Supervisor of Special Services.
 All of this has been in urban areas.
-I am thrilled to join the Manchester Regional High School Administrative team and look forward to an amazing school year.
+I am looking forward to an amazing school year.